After We Fell: Production

 Filming for After We Fell and its sequel After Ever Happy began in Sofia, Bulgaria, in September 2020.
 It was later announced that the characters of Kimberley, Christian Vance, Carol Young, Landon Gibson and Karen Scott were recast because the original actors not being able to travel to Bulgaria due to the COVID-19 pandemic or that they were already committed to other projects.

 Castille Landon directed the film using a script written by Sharon Soboil.
 The film was produced by Jennifer Gibgot, Brian Pitt, Wattpad's Aron Levitz, CalMaple's Mark Canton, and Courtney Solomon.

 Release

 After We Fell was released in multiple European countries on September 1, 2021.
 The film performed well in Germany, Russia, Spain, the Netherlands, and Poland, grossing $9.2 million on its opening weekend at the worldwide box office.
 It debuted atop the Belgian box office and achieved 50% of the total box office that the prior film, After We Collided, received in its opening weekend.

-The film was released on September 30, 2021, in the United States.
+The film was released on September 30, 2021, in the United States, with Voltage Pictures partnering with Fathom Events.
 In select regions, it was released directly to Netflix on October 21, 2021 and arrived on Netflix US on January 17, 2022.
 In United Kingdom, Italy and France, it was released directly to Amazon Prime on October 22, 2021.